 - Two with a $30 coupon

 - One with a $50 coupon

-And it takes into consideration redemption rate (in this case number of calls).
+And it takes into consideration the redemption rate (in this case number of calls).

-If you look closely, you can see how the amount of calls you get directly affect the ROI of the promotion, and after only one month, only 2 of the 3 promotions look profitable.
-However, if you take into consideration lifetime value of the customer, then all 3 promotions look profitable.
+If you look closely, you can see how the number of calls you get directly affects the ROI of the promotion, and after only one month, only 2 of the 3 promotions look profitable.
+However, if you take into consideration the lifetime value of the customer, then all 3 promotions look profitable.

 So even if an offer looks like a losing proposition at face value, when you do a financial model, you will be able to tell if an offer is profitable for you or not.

 A key component of this model is cost-per-call.
 If you don’t know this number (cost-per-call=amount spend on marketing tactic/number of calls received from that tactic) then you need to find out what it is!
 This calculation should be done per every marketing tactic you use (money mailer, direct mail, tv, radio, Google Offers, Yelp Offers, Groupon).
 Each marketing tactic has a different cost-per-call and knowing this for all your marketing activities will help you allocate your marketing budget more wisely.

 However, the only way to find out the cost-per-call is to track calls.
 Many people say they ask their customers “how did you hear about us?” but this method does not yield very reliable data.
 Instead, you should use a vendor that specializes in call tracking.
 Some of them are FREE and most are inexpensive.
 If you don’t do it now, you should definitely try it.
 I assure you will be surprised at the effectiveness (or lack thereof) of your marketing tactics.